Click the scales for TimsLaw.com homeTimsLaw.com

 Fees to sue someone for you are variable: Occasionally I will do a case on pure contingency fee, where you don’t pay legal fees unless you collect.
 But pure contingency fees are the exception in employment cases, because most people just don’t have a strong enough case.
 It will usually cost you some legal fees to get a lawyer involved in your case, so that we share the risk.
 The fees will vary case by case.

-Fees to assist you with your charge of discrimination filed with the EEOC or MCHR (see discrimination) are variable: I often assist on contingency fee.
+Fees to assist you with your charge of discrimination filed with the EEOC or MCHR (see discrimination) are variable: I often assist on at least a partial contingency fee, with some guaranteed fees.
 It all depends.

 Miscellaneous Expenses in employment matters, especially lawsuits